Matt-FTW/dotfiles/.github/README.md

 #### :package: <samp>Manual Installation (Universal) </samp>

-> :information_source: INFORMATION: This installation assumes you have the **.config dir** in your home dir.
+> :information_source: INFO: This installation assumes you have the **.config dir** in your home dir.
 Also, note that the names of the packages are from the AUR and Arch Repos.
 Adapt them to your system.

 ##### WIP